MTR93600/AIMI-AI/README.md

     UAMBoost maxBolus:          maxBolus to use for all BG rises without COB.
 0 will use maxSMBBasalMinutes or maxUAMSMBBasalMinutes.
     UAM eventualBG Weighting:   This will be the initial weighting for eventualBG predictions without COB.
                                 As ISF grows stronger the weighting will reduce favouring current BG ISF.
                                 Setting to 50 will make this 50%.
-0 will always use currentBG ISF.
+0 will always use currentBG ISF without max ISF Limit applied.
 COB:
     Use GhostCOB:               Ignore COB predictions after the COBBoost Window and rely purely on UAM.
 This setting can be handy when COB lingers for too long.
     COBBoost InsulinReqPct:     Percentage that will be used for EN insulinReq within the COBBoost Window.